dannybauman/30-day-map-challenge-2025/docs/maps/18-out-of-this-world/IDEATION-RESPONSES.md

 ## About Day 18

 Day 18 was **not a standard ideation day**.
-Instead, it was repurposed to document an important platform breakthrough: the release of **Google Gemini 3 Pro** and its exceptional performance in map-making tasks.
+Instead, it was repurposed to document an important platform update: the release of **Google Gemini 3 Pro** and its strong performance in map-making tasks.

 **Why this matters:**
 - Gemini 3 Pro represents a significant improvement over Gemini 2.5 Pro